McAfee All Access Multi-Device Internet Security 2015 Review: Internet Security Software

 Though the new interface certainly offers better organization and usability, it can still be somewhat confusing to navigate to certain features.
 The Navigation page — which consists of links to every feature hidden within the button categories on the home page as well as a couple of random extras — seems unnecessary and just serves to highlight the confusion.

 SiteAdvisor is also a nice feature for boosting browsing security.
 This browser application provides a color-coded rating of websites in the toolbar as well as beside links in search results pages that lets you know how safe it is before visiting.
-Currently it only works for Microsoft Internet Explorer and Mozilla Firefox, but hopefully an extension to Google Chrome will be offered in the future.
+The extension is available for Microsoft Internet Explorer, Google Chrome and Mozilla Firefox.

 Other features are less convenient.
 File Shredder is a good feature to have, but the explanations for the 5 shred types (such as, "Safe — It's secure" followed by "Comprehensive — It's very secure") seem silly and don't offer much explanation as to what the real difference is between the different types.
 Similarly, the Defragmenter link in the Navigation Center merely opens up your computer's defrag program.
 Good to have if someone is unfamiliar with this tool, but otherwise a waste of program space.